Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 }
 ```

-In the forward direction, we convert the wheel distances or velocities (formulas
+In the `forward kinematics`, we convert the wheel velocities into robot velocity.
-work for both) into robot distance or velocity.
-The key point here is that the
-linear term is just the average of the left and right terms.
-If one side is
+The key point here is that the `linear` term is just the average of the left and
-rotating in the opposite direction of the other then we get a linear velocity
+right wheel terms.
+If one side is rotating in the opposite direction of the other
-of 0.
+then we get a linear velocity of 0.
 The robot is chasing its tail.
+The `angular`
-The angular term is a function of the
-difference between left and right and so if they are equal, the robot is
+term is a function of the _difference_ between left and right and so if they are
-driving straight.
-Also note that any calculations involving robot turning
+equal, the robot is driving straight.
+Also note that any calculations involving
-involve the effective robot wheelbase.
-As the wheelbase increases, larger
+robot turning involve the effective robot wheelbase.
+As the wheelbase increases,
-changes of wheel values make smaller changes is chassis angular values.
+larger changes of wheel values make smaller changes is chassis angular values.

 In `inverse kinematics` we convert the current chassis linear and angular
-distance or velocity into wheel distances or velocities.
-We can use inverse
+velocity into wheel velocities.
+We can use inverse kinematics to determine
-kinematics to determine the left and right wheel rotation rate for a given
+the left and right wheel rotation rate for a given robot motion specification.
-robot motion specification.
-This is a key requirement for our path-follower
+This is a key requirement for our path-follower since its paths are defined
-since its paths are defined relative to the robot and not to each wheel.
+relative to the robot and not to each wheel.

 Note that in order to solve kinematics we don't require access to physical
 properties besides wheel and wheelbase and we have arrived at a place where